sudorook/macos-kvm/README.md

 OpenCore boot image, another for the actual macOS installation, and the last one containing the installation image.
 Once the install process is completed, the third image can be removed.

+## Notes

+1. Drag-and-drop from the host system to the guest.
+2. There is no clipboard sharing.
+3. To change guest display resolution, a new OpenCore image needs to be built and substituted in the place of the old one.
+4. The firmware images are hard-coded to their Arch Linux paths when the `edk2-ovmf` package is installed.
+The path may need to be changed for other distros.